-WGS 5341: Advances in Women's Healthcare
+WGS 5341 : Standards & Advances

-This course delves into diverse topics, from fertility methods to ethical treatment options for women's reproductive diseases, exploring the advancement of women's health practices and the occasional medical and ethical tension with current best practices.
+This course explores the evolving history of gynecology, the shifting standards for women's health practices, and the impact of these changes on women's overall health and wellness.
+It will also delve into diverse topics, from fertility methods to ethical treatment options for women's reproductive diseases, exploring the advancement of women's health practices and the occasional medical and ethical tension with current best practices.